gradient-ai/apex-amp-gradient/README.md

 Last updated: Oct 27th 2022

-This repo is packaged with the Paperspace Blog tutorial on running PyTorch with Automatic Mixed Precision training/inference in Gradient Notebooks.
+This repo is packaged with the Paperspace Blog tutorial on running PyTorch with Automatic Mixed Precision training/inference in Gradient Notebooks with NVIDIA apex.
 Be sure to read the corresponding blog article for this series of tutorial notebooks, which can be found [here](blog.paperspace.com/automatic-mixed-precision-using-pytorch/)

 Launch these tutorials in Paperspace Gradient by clicking the link below.